okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/error-codes/index.md

 ---
-title: Error Codes
+title: Examples of Error Codes and Messages
 excerpt: Understand Okta API errors.
 ---

-# Overview
+# Examples of Error Codes and Messages

 This document provides further information about the errors that the Okta API returns.
-The first table is listed by error code, and the second table is listed by HTTP return code.
+The first table lists example errors by error code, and the second table lists example errors by HTTP return code.
+These lists are meant to provide examples of Okta errors, but are not exhaustive lists of all possible errors.

-## Okta Error Codes Listed by Error Code
+## Okta Error Codes Examples Listed by Error Code

 | Error Code                      | Description                                                                                                                                                                           | HTTP Return Code |
 | ------------                    | -------------                                                                                                                                                                         | ------------     |